Adapting HVAC for variable ventilation needs

 The implementation of variable ventilation systems also had a positive impact on indoor air quality.
 By constantly monitoring and adjusting ventilation rates, these buildings achieved better air circulation and filtration.
 This helped remove pollutants and maintain a healthier environment for occupants.

-READ MORE Role of filters in HVAC ventilation
+READ MORE How to enhance HVAC ventilation rates?

 Conclusion